Old Fashioned Practices from Years Gone By

 Learn how to make your own lemon, ginger and honey cough drops with nothing artificial.

-And, then….consider curling up with a cup of tea, a comforting hot water bottle and a good book!
-Plus, you may like to try some chicken soup, too too!
+And then…consider curling up with a cup of tea, a comforting hot water bottle , and a good book!
+Plus, you may like to try some chicken soup, too!

 6. Olive Oil to Moisturize Skin & Lips

-Although a hugely popular remedy now, the origin of using olive oil to moisturize the skin goes centuries back.
+Although a hugely popular remedy now, the origin of using olive oil to moisturize the skin goes back centuries.

 Olive oil has healing and soothing properties that provide instant relief to your chapped skin.